Susan Wise Bauer

 History and politics

-A four-volume narrative history of the world for W. W. Norton; first two volumes completed (publications dates March 2007, February 2010), currently writing third volume.
+A multi-volume narrative history of the world for W. W. Norton; first three volumes completed (publications dates March 2007, February 2010, September 2013), currently writing fourth volume.

 An educational best-seller for the past ten years